netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-1/README.md

 1. For Windows users: If you don't have a proper command line for Windows we can recommend [cmder for Windows](http://cmder.net/).
    It emulates a Linux command prompt, which will make the rest of the day a lot easier for you.
+Another alternative is to install git bash when installing git.

 2. Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Make sure that git is available on your command line.